HolimaX/React/README.md

  - was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
  - was forked from original source to further be used as template for developments (like https://github.com/HolimaX/libhacontimig)
- - was ajusted to include integration with technologies (like Terraform, Ansible, Kubernetes), mentioned in github topics and can be seen in README.md files within folders.
+ - was ajusted to include integration with technologies (like Terraform, Ansible, Kubernetes), mentioned in github topics and can be learned about in README.md files within folders.
 For more details, see ```https://github.com/HolimaX/React/blob/<branch>/src/README.md``` file as one of such inclusives.
 React-based Application is still kept isolated to ensure overall integrity and transaprency.

 ## Application Prerequistes

 You can establish environment in many ways.
 For example:
  - In order for this React app to be started, the valid Okta connection is needed.
 Configuration is set up during registration phase from connected Cloud Dashboard tools (like Android Phone app).
  - In order for this React app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!) within non-control-plane (Master) node.
-Then, production build must be made and serving can be executed.
+Then, production build via ```npm build``` must be made and serving can be executed.

 ## Available Scripts